cnoe-io/backstage-terraform-integrations/README.md

 ## 🌟 Component delete workflow

-Please follow the following steps if you are looking to delete a component created using the backstage terraform integrations :
+Please follow the following steps if you are looking to delete a component created using the backstage terraform integrations.
+The `Terraform` resources in this repo are configured to clean up the corresponding cloud resources.
+When the Argo CD application is deleted, the deletion hook for cloud resources kicks in (takes a little bit of time though).

 1. In your [argocd](https://cnoe.localtest.me:8443/argocd) console, naviagate to your application created for your component and delete it manually.